Teenage Mood Disorders Demystified

 • Have you had thoughts of self-harm or suicide?

 Disclaimer: This questionnaire is for self-assessment only and not a substitute for professional evaluation.
-If you answered “Yes” to several of these questions, seek help from a mental health professional or a trusted adult to discuss your feelings and experiences.
+If you answered “Yes” to several of these questions.
+It’s time to seek help from a mental health professional or a trusted adult to discuss your feelings and experiences.

 Frequently Asked Questions